 Subsistence Off Road Vehicle (ORV) Use

-Subsistence users are those individuals who reside within a local resident zone community surrounding the park.
-Find out if you qualify.
-Subsistence ORV Users – Qualified, local, rural residents may use ORVs to engage in subsistence activities on park, preserve, and wilderness lands within Wrangell-St. Elias.
+Subsistence ORV Users – Qualified, local, rural residents may use ORVs to engage in subsistence activities on park, preserve, and in designated wilderness .
 To minimize resource damage, it is recommended that subsistence ORV users travel on established trails and dry river beds.
-ATV/ORV Permits are issued to document the type and amount of use on trails, identify the location of users in the event of an emergency, and to ensure users are aware of the restrictions governing the use of ATVs on park lands.
+ORV Permits are issued to document the type and amount of use on trails, to identify the location of users in the event of an emergency, and to ensure users are aware of the restrictions governing the use of ORVs on park lands.

-To determine federal subsistence eligibility, please present a driver’s license or state ID to demonstrate your Alaska residency, as well as, a voter registration card, or a recent utility bill listing your physical address, or a mortgage or rental receipt to verify your local physical address.
+To determine federal subsistence eligibility, please present a driver’s license or state ID to demonstrate your Alaska residency, as well as, a voter registration card, a recent utility bill listing your physical address, or a mortgage or rental receipt to verify your local physical address.
 Please bring two of the documents (one for Alaska residency and one for local physical address) described above with you when you come for your appointment.

 Trails Open to Subsistence Use - permit recommended